exakat/exakat/docs/Development.rst

 * HasInterfaceDefinition : Docs for HasInterfaceDefinition

+* HasLoop : This step checks that the current atom is inside a loop structure.
+A loop structure is a for, a foreach, a while or a do while structure.

 * HasNextSibling : Docs for HasNextSibling

 * HasNo : Docs for HasNo

+* HasNoCatch : Checks that the current atom is inside a catch block.
+The block has to be in the current scope.

 * HasNoChildren : Docs for HasNoChildren